 Note: Some of the links in this post may be affiliates.
 This means I may earn a small commission if you purchase from a link I have provided (at no extra cost to you).
 Please don't buy any tools or products unless you feel and believe they will help you in reaching your parenting, play or homeschooling goals!
 Please see my disclosure for more info!!
 Thanks for always supporting Parenting Puh-lease!

 How to Empower Others by Being Yourself

 This past weekend we had the opportunity as a family to sustain the new prophet of our church.
+A prophet who I had prayed to gain a testimony (knowledge to know for myself) that he truly was a man of God.
 It was interesting to note that my precious 3 year old and 5 year old understood the significance of all that was happening.
 Big Girl in all seriousness looked at me and said “mom, I understand that this is special and serious.
 I better listen.”
 This warmed my heart because I came to learn since January that sometimes our prayers are not always answered right away but may actually be answered line upon line and precept upon precept.

 Back in January our church lost an esteemed prophet, leader, and friend when President Thomas S Monson passed away due to age related issues.
 It was a hard day for me because I remember being a young child about three or four and hearing this man speak in one of the classrooms at a local university I was at with my mom.
 Although, I can’t remember what was said I do remember the feeling of just knowing that this man was a man of God and that he was someone who I could follow to learn more about Jesus.

 When President Monson died I struggled a little bit because I didn’t have that peace or confirmation about President Nelson being the prophet.
 So I did what we have been encouraged to do.
 I prayed.
 I prayed that I would know for myself that President Nelson was a man of God and the one whom the Lord had Himself anointed.
 And I prayed some more and truthfully I left it at that.